viviag/viviag.io/_posts/2023-02-25-platonic-hask-overview-adts.md

 For any object $$a$$ consider $$0 \cdot a$$. **Proposition:** it satisfies universal property of initial object.
 Proof by reference to [ncatlab: Proposition 2.2](https://ncatlab.org/nlab/show/distributive+category).
 Hence $$0 \cdot a = 0$$.

-For finite sets this construction yields semiring of natural numbers, as Qiaochu Yuan [points](https://math.stackexchange.com/questions/2582771/relationship-between-algebraic-data-types-and-the-set-of-real-numbers#comment5333054_2582817) out.
+For category of finite sets this construction yields semiring of natural numbers, as Qiaochu Yuan [points](https://math.stackexchange.com/questions/2582771/relationship-between-algebraic-data-types-and-the-set-of-real-numbers#comment5333054_2582817) out.
 This is an easy exercise and we can compare it with notation of finite ordinals used to compactly denote finite products at the start of the post.

 We have also just shown that objects in $$Hask$$ as a symmetric monoidal category with finite coproducts form a commutative semiring.